trougnouf/rawnind_jddc/src/rawnind/libs/README.md

 Training image-to-image networks follows a consistent pattern regardless of the specific task: load batches, compute loss, backpropagate, validate periodically, checkpoint when validation improves.
 The abstract trainer classes factor out this common machinery while allowing specialization for different input/output formats.

-The key insight is that "Bayer → profiled RGB" training differs from "profiled RGB → profiled RGB" training primarily in data loading and preprocessing, not in the core optimization loop.
+The key insight is that "bayer → profiled RGB" training differs from "profiled RGB → profiled RGB" training primarily in data loading and preprocessing, not in the core optimization loop.
 By abstracting the model instantiation and data pipeline while providing a complete training implementation, these base classes let researchers focus on architecture design rather than boilerplate.

 The separation between configuration (YAML files), model architecture (subclass-specific), and training loop (base class) reflects a pragmatic division of concerns.
 Hyperparameters that affect multiple training runs (learning rate schedules, validation frequency) live in configuration files.
 Architecture choices (number of layers, attention mechanisms) live in model constructors.
 The interaction between them—when to decay learning rate based on validation plateaus, how to handle gradient accumulation—lives in the base trainer.